jtyszkiew/videopy/README.md

 through the use of YAML files.
 By defining video scenarios in YAML, VideoPy allows users to automate common video creation tasks, making it accessible even to those with minimal programming experience.

-You can jump to the [Examples](#examples) section to see some examples of how to use VideoPy.

 > **Info**: I just started this project, and it's in the early stages of development.
 I'm planning to add many more features but I already found it useful for my personal needs, so I'm sharing it with community, maybe someone will find it useful too.